 While tendering for ocean freight, do you often follow short-term market trends to predict long-term market rate movements?
 In this webinar, Patrik Berglund (CEO and Co-Founder, Xeneta) and Erik Devetak (VP-Product, Xeneta) share insights derived from their data analysis, on how short and long‑term markets move in correlation to each other.
-This webinar, is the first part of "A Complete Guide to Ocean Freight Procurement" webinar series.

-They also elaborate on "Market Liquidity" and why this is a pre-requisite to assess if there is a correlation.
-Get an in-depth correlation analysis for four main corridors - China to North Europe (Import and Export), China to North America West Coast and North Europe to North America East Coast.
+They also elaborate on "Market Liquidity" and why this is a prerequisite to assess if there is a correlation.
+Get an in-depth correlation analysis for four main corridors - China to North Europe (Import and Export), China to North America West Coast, and North Europe to North America East Coast.
 Learn how this data can help you devise a data-driven procurement strategy.